FlisherOfatale/Afterburner_Toolhead_PCB_Neo/README.md

 * 4 x JST-XH 2 PIN (PCB, wire and crimp)
 * 3 x JST-XH 3 PIN (PCB, wire and crimp)
 * Same mounting kit and screw than [Hartk Afterburner PCB V4.0](https://github.com/VoronDesign/Voron-Hardware/blob/master/Afterburner_Toolhead_PCB)

+## WIRING RECOMMENDATION ##
+* 20awg should be fine for 24v and HE0
+* 20awg is recommended for 5v and 12v wire (future proof in case you need more power in future mod...)
+* 24awg for everything else

+Important Note related to wiring requirement :
+* the 5v wire is required for the NeoPixel and LED connector
+* the 12v is only required if you plan to use 12v on fan or probe, but, I would still pass the wire even if not in use to avoir rewiring a wire later...

 ## HOW-TO NEOPIXEL ##